 Depreciation and amortization of property, plant and equipment, right-of-use asset and intangible assets with finite lives are dependent upon estimates of useful lives and when the asset is available for use, which are determined through the exercise of judgment and are dependent upon estimates that take into account factors such as economic and market conditions, frequency of use, anticipated changes in laws and technological improvements.
-These estimates are noted 10 and note 11 of the financial statements.
+These estimates are noted in Note 10 and Note 11 of the interim condensed consolidated financial statements.